thraddash/thraddash.github.io/posts/2021-07-17-nodejs-recipe-app.md

 ```
 REACT_APP_LOCALHOST = localhost
 ```
-If you are hosting the app on a server, rename **"localhost"** in .env to the server hostname
+If you are hosting the app on a server, rename **"localhost"** to the name of your host server in the .env file

 3. **yarn dev** - execute the cmds in package.json
 spins up a front-end Nodejs server and a back-end client running Express.